 When you sit down at your desk every morning and sift through your emails and LinkedIn messages, how do you decide which ones to open and which ones to delete?
+The subject line.

 The words you use here can have an enormous effect on open rates.
 Up to 35% of recipients will only open your message if the subject line resonates with them.

 If you’re sending an unsolicited, cold message, the subject line is even more important.
 You need to make the most of it, and grab the candidate’s attention.